xorgxx/NeoxGeolocatorBundle/readme.md

               - "vpn"
               - "proxy"

-      # Crawler how can in website will empty to refuse all !! | rule order read = 4
+      # Crawler how can in website !! | rule order read = 4
       crawler:
           - "Googlebot"
           - "Bingbot"